Automated photometry of $\gamma$ Cassiopeiae:the last roundup: Results

 Table\,2 lists by APT season the numbers of $B$ and $V$ observations and the lengths of the long cycles.
 These are taken from Papers\,1 and 2 and, from Season 2012 on, new observations.
 As previously noted, the waveforms for the long cycles are not always sinusoidal.
 They can grow, damp out, or exhibit a net trend.
 At times they ``morphed" to a new quasi-period within two weeks or less.
 Errors in the long-cycle lengths were estimated in Papers 1 and 2 to be ${\pm 1}$ day for simple sinusoids to ${\pm 2}$ days for damped cases.
 In contrast to Paper\,2, the full (peak-to-peak) amplitudes we list in Table\,3 were computed by sinusoidal fits and without (sparce) summer observations.
 Thus the amplitudes here are not identical to those in the previous papers.
 The errors in cycle amplitudes are likewise dependent on the character of the variations and therefore also difficult to assign.
 We estimate them conservatively to be ${\pm 15}$\% (see Fig.\,2).
 The full-amplitude detection threshold is about $\sim$1\,mmag.

 From the seasonal history of the long cycles given in Fig.\,2 and the table, their character appears chaotic, offering no obvious predictive power or memory of previous cycles.
-Following the cycles' decline in 2012-2013, one sees that they {\em may} have recovered slightly in seasons 2018--2019.
-Figure\,3 shows that for cycle amplitudes larger than 10 mmag, the amplitude is larger in $V$ than in $B$.
-There is no correlation of amplitudes or amplitude color ratios with cycle length.
-In Paper\,2 we noted that these amplitude ratios were not uniformly distributed.

-The long cycle lengths do not appear randomly distributed but rather are clumped into a few groups.
-The most commonly occurring value is 70-72 days.
+Following the cycles' decline in 2012-2013, one sees that they may have recovered slightly in Seasons 2018--2019.
+This is at least consistent with the long-period, meandering character of the TESS satellite\footnote{The Transiting Exoplanet Survey Satellite (TESS) \citep[][]{Ricker et al.2015} was launched by NASA in 2018 to survey the sky with broad-band optical photometry.
+The time cadence for \gc\,observations was 30\,mins.} observations during this season, which further supports this general picture.